andrasq/node-docs/elastic-pipes.md

 - grows and shrinks as needed, system reclaims resources
 - most optimized use cases are append and in-order read
 - essentially no cost in the expected case (when lightly used, one small file)
+- aggregating data allows for more efficient bulk transport and bulk processing

 Newline Terminated Text is Great